HR

 • Progress your career - once you've gained experience and honed your skills, you can progress to more senior HR roles.
 This could involve specialising in a particular area of HR, such as recruitment or training and development, or moving into HR manager roles or strategic positions.
 With experience and ongoing professional development, there are many opportunities for advancement in the HR field.

-Remember, this is a typical pathway, and is not the only way to get into HR; there are many ways to start and progress a HR career.
 Some people may enter the field later in their careers, bringing valuable experience from other fields.
 Others may start in HR roles without a degree, working their way up through experience and on-the-job training.
 In these cases, the most important attribute to have is a clear passion for HR, and a commitment to helping organisations succeed through effective people management.

 What qualifications and educational background will I need?